Contoh Makalah Syntax

 away

-all words that can occupy the position of always in frame A, the position of suddenly in frame B, and the position of there in frame C are adverbs.
+position of suddenly in frame B, and the position of there in frame C are

 2. The identification of function words